How can we help you today?

 8. Address ethical and regulatory concerns

 Before diving into the world of artificial intelligence, it’s important to first understand what you’re trying to achieve.
-Think about the biggest challenges in your current marketing efforts and where AI could make the most significant impact.
+Think about the biggest challenges in your current marketing efforts and where implementing AI could have the greatest impact.

 Do you want to improve how you reach new customers, automate manual tasks, or get a better understanding of your target audience?